 Speed and power are two of the most important factors to consider when assessing a computer’s performance.
 CPU, or Central Processing Unit, is an integral part of any computer system as it runs instructions given by the computer.
 The speed at which the CPU runs and processes instructions is measured in GHz (gigahertz) and can range significantly depending on the model, year manufactured, and processor type.

 Multi-core processors offer superior performance compared to single-core CPUs as they can do more tasks concurrently.
-This makes them more suitable for gaming, video editing, photo editing or any other task that requires more processing power than a standard task.
+This makes them more suitable for gaming, gambling, video editing, photo editing or any other task that requires more processing power than a standard task.
 Furthermore, having multiple cores can help reduce bottlenecks as multiple tasks can be divided among each core allowing for faster task execution time.

 RAM (Random Access Memory) also plays an important role in computing power and performance.
 The amount of RAM available directly impacts how quickly a computer can handle data requests such as running programs and applications.
 Having enough RAM is essential to ensure that your system runs smoothly without slowdowns or lags; therefore, you must have at least 8GB or more of RAM installed in your PC or laptop.